kennetchau/Cortex-MCP/README.md

 # Handyman-MCP

 A high-performance Model Context Protocol (MCP) engineered to transform LLMs into autonomous agents with persistent memory and secure system access.
-Cortex-MCP provides the "executive function" layer for AI models, combining a sophisticated SQLite-backed long-term memory with a hardened execution sandbox.
+Handyman-MCP provides the "executive function" layer for AI models, combining a sophisticated SQLite-backed long-term memory with a hardened execution sandbox.

 ## Features